 Strategies to control the spread of horseweed, especially resistant biotypes, across agricultural fields or natural lands require an increased understanding of the seed dispersion process.
 The dispersal can be influenced by many factors, including seed source strength (release rate), meteorological conditions, and topography.
 Understanding these factors that influence dispersal distance is essential in policy making.
 There were experimental studies on seed vertical dispersion in the air (Dauer et al. 2009; Shields et al. 2006).
 There are no experimental studies on dynamic seed release rate and dispersion and deposition with distance.
 In particular, little information is available on the relationship of seed release rate and horizontal dispersion and deposition with atmospheric conditions (wind speed, direction, wind variability, and atmospheric stability).

-The objectives of the present study were to: 1) measure the atmospheric dynamic (on the order of an hour) and horseweed seed emission, dispersion, and deposition in the vertical direction (up to 100 m) and in the horizontal direction (up to 1000 m); and 2) quantify the correlation between horseweed seed emission, dispersion, and deposition and atmospheric parameters.
+The objectives of the present study were to: 1) measure the dynamic atmospheric parameters (on the order of an hour) and under the dynamic meteorological context, the hourly horseweed seed emission; 2) measure horseweed seed dispersion and deposition in the vertical direction (up to 100m) and in the horizontal direction (up to 1000m); 3) quantify the correlation between horseweed seed emission, dispersion, and deposition and atmospheric parameters.

 Materials and methods

-The experiment was conducted from 23 Aug to 12 Oct 2013 on the South Research Farm, University of Illinois at Urbana-Champaign, Champaign, Illinois, USA (Latitude: 40◦ 04’ 51.36" N; Longitude: 88◦ 14’ 23.92" W; Elevation: 216 m).
+The experiment was through the whole entire flowering and seed-shedding season from 23 Aug to 12 Oct 2013 on the South Research Farm, University of Illinois at Urbana-Champaign, Champaign, Illinois, USA (Latitude: 40◦ 04’ 51.36" N; Longitude: 88◦ 14’ 23.92" W; Elevation: 216 m).
 This seed dispersion experiment was conducted as part of the pollen dispersion experiment (Huang et al. 2015).

 Experimental site

-The experimental design consisted of a 184×46 m field with naturally occurring horseweed, hereafter called the source field (Fig 1).
-The field was surrounded by various grasses and soybean.
-Within the source field, the average canopy height of horseweed was 1 m and the average density of the plants was 8 plants/m2.
-The estimated total plant number was 35,607.
+The experimental source plot was a 184×46 m field with naturally occurring horseweed, hereafter called the source field (Fig. 1).
+There were no other horseweed plants within a 1000-m radius, and various grasses and soybean surrounded the source field.
+The average canopy height of horseweed was 1 m and the density of plants varied spatially, and details shown in Fig.1.
 By August 23, the horseweed plants were fully mature and flowering.
 The prevailing wind direction was from the southwest to the northeast.
 During rainy days, plants did not release seed, and experiments were not conducted.

-Seed concentration measurement and calculation
+Seed concentration